Singapore And International Efforts

 On 18 February 2022, Singapore announced that it will raise its ambition to achieve net zero emissions by or around mid-century.
 The government will consult closely with industry and citizen stakeholder groups to firm up and finalise Singapore’s plans before making a formal revision of the LEDS later in 2022.

-In October 2022, Singapore announced that it will raise its national climate target to achieve net zero emissions by 2050 as part of its LEDS.
+Subsequently in October 2022, Singapore announced that it will raise its national climate target to achieve net zero emissions by 2050 as part of its LEDS.
 It will also reduce emissions to around 60MtCO2e in 2030 after peaking emissions earlier as part of its 2030 NDC.
 These are contingent on technological maturity and effective international cooperation.
 Singapore’s ability to fulfill these pledges, like all Parties, will depend on the continued international commitment by Parties to the Paris Agreement and their climate pledges.

 Read more about Singapore’s climate actions.